 Welcome!
 We’re glad you found us.

-Whether you’re new to our studio or new to yoga, we have a variety of class options for you, both in studio and via live stream.
+Whether you’re new to our studio or new to yoga, we have a variety of class options for you, both in studio and live stream.
 Check out Our Approach & Class Descriptions for more info.

-We offer affordable and flexible rates so that you can practice in a way that fits your budget, goals, and lifestyle. choose from packages of classes, memberships, and drop-ins.
+We offer affordable and flexible rates so that you can practice in a way that fits your budget, goals, and lifestyle.
+Select from packages of classes, memberships, and drop-ins.
 Check out our Rates page to learn more.

 If you’re brand new to yoga, take a look at our FAQs below.
 We’ll walk you through some common questions about starting this life-changing practice.
 If you’ve practiced yoga before but are new to Sellwood Yoga, take a look at our About page to learn what makes us unique in Portland’s thriving health-and-wellness world.